Geeksltd/MSharp.Docs/Tutorials/18/README.md

 After adding these classes, build **#Model** and after that **Domain** project to make sure everything regarding it is fine.

 ## Implementation : Logic

-According to the requirements we have three logics to implement:
+According to the requirements there's three blocks of logic to implement:

-- Every 2 hours check candidates status and send email if required
+- A method to check candidates status every 2 hours and send reminder email to *admin@uat.co* if necessary.
-- A method to changes candidate status
+- A method to change candidate status.
-- A method to shows available status
+- A method to show available status.

 In **Domain** project under **Logic** folder create a partial class named **Candidate** like below:

 ```C#
 public partial class Candidate
 {